iboB/xmem/README.md

 # xmem

-An alternative implementation of (most of) the functionality of the standard header `<memory>` with some additiona features.
+An alternative implementation of (most of) the functionality of the standard header `<memory>` with some additional features.

 xmem requires at least C++17.